 Undeniably, taxonomy plays a crucial role in biology as it provides a structured framework for identifying, naming, and classifying organisms based on shared characteristics and evolutionary relationships.

 But what is taxonomy?
-Essentially, it’s a scientific discipline that categorizes organisms into a hierarchical system, from broad categories like kingdoms to specific ones like species.
-This classification system is instrumental in organizing the immense diversity of life on Earth, making it easier for scientists to study organisms and their relationships.
+Essentially, it’s a scientific discipline that categorises organisms into a hierarchical system, from broad categories like kingdoms to specific ones like species.
+This classification system is instrumental in organising the immense diversity of life on Earth, making it easier for scientists to study organisms and their relationships.